vsuzdaltsev/three-aws_serverless_poc/README.md

 * Create s3 bucket
 * Generate several random files
 * Upload them concurrently to s3
-* In order to utilize real API Gateway and Lambdas instead of locally running mocks, set the proper endpoint and token (
+* In order to utilize API Gateway and Lambdas set endpoint and token (
   env: TEST_POC_API_KEY, BASE_URI).
 They can be found in the output of `inv serverless.info` command.

 ```